BrianSong/3D_Perception/README.md

     RGB-D cameras provide feature rich and particularly dense point clouds, meaning, more points are packed in per unit volume than, for example, a Lidar point cloud.
 Running computation on a full resolution point cloud can be slow and may not yield any improvement on results obtained using a more sparsely sampled point cloud.
-So, Voxel Grid Downsampling is used to downsample the data.
+So, Voxel Grid Downsampling is used to downsample the data by adjust the voxel size.

 3. PassThrough Filter:

+    By using the  prior information about the location of our target in the scene, we can apply a Pass Through Filter to remove useless     data from your point cloud.
+By applying a Pass Through filter along z axis (the height with respect to the ground) to our tabletop
+    scene, we can retain only the tabletop and the objects sitting on the table as below:
+    ![After_Pass_Through.PNG][image/After_Pass_Through.PNG]